developer-student-clubs/npmBox/README.md

 **14.** Click on `Create Pull Request`.

-**15.** Voila :exclamation: You have made a PR to the Awesome-Chrome-Extensions :boom: .
+**15.** Voila :exclamation: You have made a PR to the npmBox :boom: .
 Wait for your submission to be accepted and your PR to be merged.

-**16.** **Congratulations!** You've made your first contribution! 🙌🏼
+**16.** **Congratulations!** You've made your first contribution! 🙌

 ## All the best! 🥇